darka/darka-blog-src/content/posts/python-enum-comparison.md

 # Disclaimer

 Although the enumeration now behaves how we want, the readability of the code has been significantly reduced.
-Someone who is not familiar with all of these enumeration tricks will find it difficult to decipher what the fixed example does, and will likely be inclined to convert it to a simple enum, potentially introducing bugs in the process.
+Someone who is not familiar with these enumeration tricks will find it difficult to decipher what the fixed example does, and will likely be inclined to convert it to a simple enum, potentially introducing bugs in the process.